 Snow and Ice - Road priority routes and information on snowplowing and sanding.

 Developing and maintaining the roads, bridges, traffic, and the general transportation system within unincorporated Snohomish County.

-Disposal of solid waste generated within all of Snohomish County
+Overseeing the disposal of solid waste (trash and recycling) within all of Snohomish County.

 Review the Title VI section for information about the Federal Civil Rights Act of 1964, a copy of our Title VI Policy Statement, Notice to the Public, and Title VI Plan Updated May 30, 2013; and for complaint procedures, complaint forms, and contact information.